MansourM/ez-docker-for-laravel/README.md

 <img src="image/ez-docker-for-laravel.png" alt="logo" width="412" height="128" />
   <!--<h1>EZ Docker For Laravel</h1>-->
   <p>easy to set up, robust and production ready environment for Laravel using Docker, Docker Compose and bash script.</p>
+  <p>currently these scripts are debian based and tested on ubuntu 22.04</p>
 </div>

 <br />